jac-oblong/planit/readme.md

 management / planning application (that was preferably terminal-based) and I did not find any existing solutions that worked for my needs.

+[!NOTE]
+This project is not feature complete and is currently on hold.
+It is unknown when it will be resumed.

 ## Terminology

 Given the name of the application, it only makes sense for the names of things to be celestial